jlelong/LaTeX-Workshop-wiki/View.md

 Define the CSS invert filter level of the PDF viewer.

 This config can invert the color of PDF.
 Possible values are any floating point numbers from `0` to `1`.
+You must reopen the internal viewers or restart VS Code to take into account a change in this configuration.

 | type     | default value |
 | -------- | ------------- |